CesarGarza55/OpenLauncher/README.md

 - customtkinter
 - requests

-The project is based on the following project [Click me](https://github.com/Irr22/Minecraft-launcher)
+The project is based on the following project: [this](https://github.com/Irr22/Minecraft-launcher)

 Thank you for using OpenLauncher!